-• Public Safety
+Public Safety

 In April 2015, the Electrical Safety Authority (ESA) made recommendations to the OEB for a scorecard public safety measure that includes three main components: A) Public Awareness of Electrical Safety, B) Compliance with Ontario Regulation 22/04, and C) the Serious Electrical Incident Index.
 Components B and C were reported in previous years and results for Component A - Public Awareness of Electrical Safety were tracked for the first time in 2015, for reporting in 2016.
+This measure will be updated for reporting in 2018.

-• Component A - Public Awareness of Electrical Safety
+Component A - Public Awareness of Electrical Safety

 In the spring of 2016, Remotes engaged a professional research company with the ability to speak First Nation languages to conduct a random phone survey to gauge electrical safety awareness among people living in its service territory.
-The survey was designed by the ESA and assessed participants' safety awareness in six core areas: the likelihood to call before digging, the impacts of touching a power 2015 Scorecard MD&A Page 3 of 7 line, safe distances when around power lines, safe distances when around downed power lines, danger of tampering with electrical equipment, and actions to be taken when an occupied vehicle is in contact with a power line.
+The survey was designed by the ESA and assessed participants' safety awareness in six core areas: the likelihood to call before digging, the impacts of touching a power line, safe distances when around power lines, safe distances when around downed power lines, danger of tampering with electrical equipment, and actions to be taken when an occupied vehicle is in contact with a power line.
 For 2015, the Company reported an overall index score of 69.25%.
 The score was determined by applying the index score to each response in the categories mentioned above, where "best answers" received a score of 1 and "incorrect answers" received a score of 0.
 Most respondents understood the danger of touching an overhead wire (84%) and tampering with electrical equipment (81.5%), but fewer were able to correctly identify in feet or meters how close they could come to an overhead line (17%).
 About the same number (18%) said they would call before digging (there are very few underground cables in Remotes' service territory).
-To improve the public's awareness of hazards, an ad campaign was launched on Wawatay radio during the summer of 2016 focusing on proximity to overhead wires.
-Remotes is also putting up safety hazard posters in central locations in communities, identifying common hazards, and plans an electrical safety poster contest in community schools for fall 2016.
-Previous (and ongoing) educational efforts included warning signs at hydroelectric and diesel generating stations, school presentations and information on electrical hazards in bill inserts.
+To improve the public's awareness of hazards, an ad campaign was launched on Wawatay radio during the summers of 2016 and 2017 focusing on proximity to overhead wires.
+Remotes has also placed safety hazard posters in central locations in communities, identifying common hazards.
+Ongoing educational efforts include warning signs at hydroelectric and diesel generating stations, school presentations and information on electrical hazards in bill inserts.

-• Component B - Compliance with Ontario Regulation 22/04
+Component B - Compliance with Ontario Regulation 22/04